hamiderfani/LBPM_installation/README.md

 you can modify LBPM make options under cmake block in the bash file.
 If the LBPM make step was passed without any error but the parallel examples were not run successfully you might need to run them manually with the installed mpirun executable in the location you installed OpenMPI 3.1.2 ($MPI_DIR).
 Something like:
 /opt/openmpi/3.1.2/bin/mpirun -n 8 '/home/hamidreg/lbpm3/lbpm/LBPM_BUILD/bin/lbpm_color_simulator'  input_morphdrainpp.db

+# The file was checked on Ubuntu 20.04 with an Intel i9 CPU.

+I will try to add CUDA, and other optional packages like NETCDF to the bash file later.